schoolacco/Tjhe_Unity/Ct_Assess3_B.md

 ---
 The program is able to update variables based on previously mentioned inputs and collision with 'bullets' as well as in-game events.

-* After the user input for movement the game will move the player across the menu or in the battle in the correspondingly related direction to the input
+* After the user input for movement the game will move the player across the menu or in the battle in the correspondingly related direction to the input, it will check to see if the movement is possible, if not nothing will happen
-* After the user inputs a non-movement menu input it will update the menu depending on which option was selected
+* After the user inputs a non-movement menu input it will update the menu depending on which option was selected, it will process which input it was
 * After the user clicks in the correct place the program will update a related variable for the easter egg or immediately show it
-* If the player has a skill issue and they get hit by a 'bullet' they will lose a set amount of health and recieve KARMA damage.
+* If the player has a skill issue and they get hit by a 'bullet' they will lose a set amount of health and recieve KARMA damage, the program will process the damage and if it is the end of the turn, the amount of KARMA
 * If the user's health is 0 a small death animation will be played before being taken to the game over screen
 * If the player wins a cutscene will be triggered (this may lead to further phases)
 ---